2024 Columbus Crew season

 The 2024 Columbus Crew season was the club's 29th season of existence and their 29th consecutive season in Major League Soccer, the top flight of soccer in the United States and Canada.
 The first match of the season was on February 24 against Atlanta United FC.
 It was their second season under head coach Wilfried Nancy.
+This was the first season since 2016 without defender Josh Williams, who retired at the end of the previous season.